ningggg/bigData/README.md

-Note: Please Keep the folder structure the same as below, otherwise you might get unexpected Errors
+Note: Please Keep the folder structure the same as below, otherwise you might get unexpected Errors(Read this structure in your text editor)

 --Folder structure: